sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C/docs/troubleshooting_tips.md

 ### Upload Issues
-If users are have issues during the uploading process, they can try to manually force the board into the <a href="https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/boot-mode-selection.html#select-bootloader-mode">serial bootloader</a> with the <kbd>BOOT</kbd> button.
+If users have issues during the uploading process, they can try to manually force the board into the <a href="https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/boot-mode-selection.html#select-bootloader-mode">serial bootloader</a> with the <kbd>BOOT</kbd> button.
 Holding down the <kbd>BOOT</kbd> button, while connecting the board to a computer through its USB-C connector or resetting the board will cause the MCU to enter the <a href="https://docs.espressif.com/projects/esptool/en/latest/esp32/advanced-topics/boot-mode-selection.html#manual-bootloader">Firmware Download mode</a> and its serial bootloader.
-The board will remain in this mode until it power cycles (happens automatically after uploading new firmware) or the <kbd>RST</kbd> button is pressed.
+The board will remain in this mode until it power cycles (which happens automatically after uploading new firmware) or the <kbd>RST</kbd> button is pressed.

 1. Hold the <kbd>BOOT</kbd> button down.
 2. Reset the MCU.
-    * While unpowered, connect the board to a computer with through the USB-C connection.
+    * While unpowered, connect the board to a computer through the USB-C connection.
     * While powered, press the <kbd>RST</kbd> button.
 3. Release the <kbd>BOOT</kbd> button.
 4. After programming is completed, reboot the MCU.